myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T05:59:34.817Z
+>
+> Whyさんに頼みましょう（提案）

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-21T05:45:49.141Z
+>
+> Hi @aliceisjustplaying.bsky.social ,

+Are you managing Bluesky API Touchers on Discord?
+I would like to open a Dart/Flutter space on this server, so please confirm when you have time.
+I have already mentioned you on Discord and it is the same content as this post :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-21T04:53:17.815Z
 >
 > lol what 😂